With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Another cheap living tip is to proof your house and opt for maintenance work that is more sustainable and can save you more money in the long term.

-Investing in a reprogrammable thermostat, for instance, would mean shedding a couple more extra dollars than a regular cheaper model, but the savings you can make from the heating in your house will outweigh its cost.
+Investing in a reprogrammable thermostat, for instance, would mean paying a couple more extra dollars than a rcheaper regular model, but the savings you can make from the heating in your house will outweigh its cost.

 Shifting to LED lights would also mean more savings in the long run because they last longer than incandescent bulbs and are more energy-efficient.

-This also means discipline, self-control, and agreement of how much and what would require non-negotiable/negotiable purchases.
-The success of this scheme – even for a couple of weeks, a month, or an entire quarter – also depends on how solid your regular budget is and how good you are at sticking to it.
+This also means discipline, self-control, and agreement of how much and what purchases would be negotiable.
+The success of this challenge – even for a couple of weeks, a month, or an entire quarter – also depends on how solid your regular budget is and how good you are at sticking to it.

 Related: How to Rock Your Next No-Spend Challenge When You’re a Spender